ZhgChg.Li

 Developers, CI/CD Services:

-• Use the Fastlane match command to manage certificates consistently.
+• Use the Fastlane match command consistently to manage certificates.

-• Fastlane Match will first fetch the certificate files from the Git repo and decrypt them for use.
-If it detects expired or unusable certificates and has Create/Write permissions, it will automatically regenerate and push them back to the repo; if it only has Read permission, it will report an error.
+• Fastlane Match will first retrieve the certificate files from the Git Repo and decrypt them for use.
+If it detects any expired or invalid certificates and has Create/Write permissions, it will automatically regenerate and push them back to the Repo; if it only has Read permission, it will report an error.

 Create/Write: